Best 4 REIT ETFs to Watch in 2020

 Real estate investment trust (REIT) exchange-traded funds (ETFs) are fantastic investment vehicles.
-Some are undervalued and poised to outperform many U.S. equities.
-REITs generally offer diversification, liquidity and dividends, yet there aren’t many investors trading REIT ETFs.
+Some of the best REIT ETFs are undervalued and poised to outperform many U.S. equities.
+They generally offer diversification, liquidity and dividends, yet there aren’t many investors trading these ETFs.

 What is a REIT?

-A REIT is similar to an ETF or a mutual fund in that it pools together investor money.
-That money is used to invest in real estate.
-While a mutual fund manager buys stocks, bonds or other equities, a REIT manager invests in different real estate properties and assets.
+A REIT is similar to an ETF or a mutual fund in that it pools investor money.
+Whereas a traditional fund is likely buying stocks or bonds, a REIT uses that money to invest in different real estate properties and assets.

 The idea behind any investment is that the security will gain value over time.
 Just as real estate tends to grow more valuable over the years, so will a REIT.
-The REIT also collects rent from its tenants, and that rent is issued to investors in the form of a dividend.
+The REIT also collects rent from its tenants and that rent is distributed to investors in the form of a dividend.
 You can think of a REIT as a big landlord.